 Just then, the Social Studies teacher was walking by.
 He stopped in his tracks, leaned towards us and said (with a shit-eating grin on his face all the while):

 The kids were a bit delayed in getting the joke, but they got there eventually.
 Minds were blown.
 Lessons were learned.
 I laughed all the way back to the teachers room.

 I had been in the throes of an early morning dream when a strange jingle erupted from my phone, which had somehow wound up under my pillow.
 Groggy and bleary-eyed in a state of half-sleep, I picked up my phone to turn off what I thought must have been an alarm I accidentally set.
 Just as I was hitting the home button, the words “Emergency Alert” registered.

 It took a moment for them to actually punch through my brain-fog, by which time I had already cleared the alert from my screen without actually reading it.
-I texted my friend, who I knew would have seen it, to get the low down.
+Despite owning multiple devices, I am somewhat technologically challenged and didn’t realize I could pull up the notification again with just a swipe of my thumb.
+Normally I would be embarrassed by that, but I just blame it on my momentary panic.
+I texted a friend, who I knew would have seen it, to get the low down.

 Our not-so-friendly neighbor, North Korea, had launched a missile towards Japan.
 I don’t own a TV, but a screenshot sent by my friend confirmed that our prefecture was in the predicted “Target Zone”.